mmurphy/golang-intro/chapter-two.md

 Golang has several encoding packages built into the stdlib.
 Today we will focus on the json encoding package.
 The package details can be seen here:
 [json](https://golang.org/pkg/encoding/json/)
 There are not alot of methods in this package.
 The main ones we are interested in are Decode and Encode.
-Some code here may be a little confusing but try not to be put off as it will become clearer over time.
+Some code here may be a little confusing but try not to be put off as it will become clearer.

 ```go
 package main